strongloop/microgateway/lib/api-loader/README.md

-This middleware checks and loads the latest APIs from the data store and save them under the context object, so that the following middlewares can access the APIs, Plans, or Subscribptions directly.
+This middleware checks and loads the latest APIs from the data store, so that the subsequent middlewares can access the data models, including APIs, Plans, Subscribptions and so on, directly.

 ## API
 ```js